-School Meeting is held weekly and handles day-to-day operations of SSA.
+School Meeting is the governing body of SSA, it is held weekly and handles day-to-day operations of SSA.
 The meeting includes announcements, agenda items, discussions, and voting.
 Common agenda items may include new rules and approval for purchases or field trips.
 The meeting is attended by interested students and staff who each have one vote.

 Mediation and Judicial Committee